 Robshaw confirmed as England skipper

-Chris Robshaw has been confirmed as England captain for the remainder of the Six Nations Championships.
+Harlequins' Chris Robshaw has been confirmed as England's captain for the forthcoming end of year internationals.

 © ESPN Sports Media Ltd.